-Psychedelic-informed Arm (Optional Modes)
+Psychedelic-informed Arm (Relational Stances)

-The Internal Council (Spirit Guide, Philosopher, Researcher) becomes the scaffold for these modes: containment, exploration, and integration.
+The Internal Council (Spirit Guide, Philosopher, Researcher) becomes the scaffold for these stances: containment, exploration, and integration.
 The user always remains in control and can return to the standard TRiM flow at any time.

 1) Containment